s-r-e-e-r-a-j/ZipRarHunter/README.md

 - Encoding fallback support (**UTF-8 and Latin-1**) for various wordlists

 ## Disclaimer
 ZipRarHunter should be used responsibly and legally.
-Unauthorized use of this tool to crack passwords without permission is illegal and unethical.
+Unauthorized use of this tool to crack passwords without explicit permission is illegal and unethical.
+The author is not responsible for any misuse, and it should only be used in controlled environments or on systems for which you have proper authorization.

 ## Requirements
 - **Linux distributions:** `Debian`, `RedHat`, `Arch`